- Project: Women's Voice and Leadership

 Women's Voice and Leadership's goals are:

-- To improve the governance, management, programming and sustainability of women's rights organizations in Kenya and South Sudan;
+- To improve the governance, management, programming and sustainability of women's rights organizations in Kenya, South Sudan and Côte d'Ivoire;

 - To enhance their ability to deliver quality services; and